How to Clean Large Kitchen Appliances

 Sometimes, sauces and grease can get splattered all over the interior surface of the microwave.
-Mix a solution of 1 part vinegar and 4 parts water and place this in a microwaveable container.
+Mix a solution of 1 part vinegar and 4 parts water and place this in a microwavable container.
 Put it inside your microwave and let the solution boil for about 3 minutes.
-Once done, remove the container and start cleaning the insides of your microwave using damp sponge.
+Once done, remove the container and start cleaning the insides of your microwave using a damp dish sponge.

 To remove the smell inside the microwave, letting a cup of vinegar stand the whole night should give you an oven that smells really nice.
 If it doesn’t work the first time, replace the vinegar and leave it another night.